76ers hold off Nuggets, remain perfect at home

 Embiid then hit a pair of free throws with 15.3 seconds left for a 97-92 lead.
 Barton missed a 3-point attempt, and the Sixers grabbed the rebound and ran out the clock.

-Murray appeared to injure his hip with 6:49 left in the first quarter, and eh didn't return for the remainder of the game.
+Murray appeared to injure his hip with 6:49 left in the first quarter, and he didn't return for the remainder of the game.
 Murray was scoreless in five first-half minutes, and X-rays taken in the locker room were negative, according to the TNT broadcast.
 Barton scored 15 points in the first quarter for the Nuggets, who trailed 55-50 at the half.
-Denver used a 12-0 run to go ahead 64-59 with 7:35 left in the third.
+Denver used a 12-0 run to go-ahead 64-59 with 7:35 left in the third.

 Philadelphia later responded with seven straight points to take a 74-70 advantage with 4:13 remaining in the third.
 Horford scored nine points in the third, and the Sixers led 83-76 at the end of the quarter.
 Embiid closed the period with an acrobatic shot in the paint with 0.2 seconds left.